 If you are going to open a legitimate business (and I really hope this is the case) then the second thing you will need is a bank account.
-This is a fairly easy process and I recommend that you start out with a savings account with little or no bank charges if you starting out with a small one man business.
+This is a fairly easy process and I recommend that you start out with a savings account with little or no bank charges.
+This is to say if you start out with a small one man business.
 Obviously you must consider the needs of the business when opening a bank account but try and keep the initial costs to a bare minimum.
-You will need proof of identity as well as proof of your address to open a bank account.
+You will need proof of Identity as well as proof of your address to open a bank account.
 If you are in a partnership you will also have to have a partnership agreement.
 In the case of a company you will have to have the company registration documents on hand to give to the bank.

 Once you have a bank account you can start receiving money into your business.
-You will find that once you start selling your product or service, your customers are going to ask you for a tax invoice.
+You will find that once you start selling your product or service, your customers are going to ask you for a Tax Invoice.
 This is where the fun starts.
 If you are registered for Value Added Tax or VAT in short, there would be no problem to supply your customers with a tax invoice, but if you are not registered for VAT this is where it becomes tricky.
-The South African public and business folk are so brainwashed in this regard that hardly anyone knows what a tax invoice actually is.
-All they know is that their auditors demand a tax invoice and if they cannot supply a tax invoice to the auditors they are in trouble.
-A tax invoice can only be issued by a business or vendor that is registered for VAT.
-There are several instances where a business or vendor can register for VAT, but the number one requirement is if the turnover of the business exceeds R1.2 million per year.!
+The South African public and business folk are so brain washed on a Tax Invoice that hardly anyone knows what a Tax Invoice actually is.
+All they know is that their Auditors demand a Tax Invoice and if they cannot supply a Tax Invoice to the Auditors they are in trouble.
+A Tax Invoice can only be issued by a business or vendor that is registered for VAT.
+There are several instances where a business or vendor can register for VAT, but the number one requirement is if the turnover of the business exceeds R1 million per year.